toofpaste/blootyball/README.md

 If no key is supplied, the app falls back to locally generated summary text so the UI continues to function.

+## League Record Book & Wiki

+From the global header you can open a dedicated League Records modal that highlights the top single-season accomplishments for players, teams, and coaches.
+The record book automatically refreshes whenever a season concludes, capturing the record holder, season, team, and total set for each category.

+The League Wiki button opens a hub of Wikipedia-style team pages that track franchise histories, notable moments, and a running ledger of awards, playoff appearances, and Blooperbowl titles.
+Each offseason the simulator updates every team's article using the latest season results.
+Provide the same OpenAI API key described above to let the AI expand and rewrite wiki sections; without a key, the pages still refresh with locally generated summaries.

 ## Available Scripts

 In the project directory, you can run: